stonefl/stonefl.github.io/_drafts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 * TOC
 {:toc}

-# Background Information
+# Organization and Shared VPC

 The organization structure is shown as the following table.
-The Organization node(`leifengblog.net`) has two projects: `my-service-project` is the service project where the Dataflow program runs and `my-host-project` is the host project that hosts the shared VPC.
+The Organization node(`leifengblog.net`) has two projects: `my-service-project` is the Service Project where the Dataflow program runs, and `my-host-project` is the Host Project that hosts the shared VPC.

 ![org_structure.JPG]({{site.baseurl}}/img/post/org_structure.JPG)